peavers-archive/silverstripe-full-calendar/readme.md

 For more setting options see http://fullcalendar.io/docs/

 ### CSS
-All libraries that have been imported are using their current versions default flies.
+All libraries that have been imported are using their current versions default files.
 All modifications have been made and commented in a single file named style.css
 Add to this file to customize the look and feel.

 ## Screen shots